medcomdk/dk-medcom-document/input/pagecontent/StructureDefinition-medcom-document-patient-intro.md

 #### Required information

 There are certain requirements to which data **MUST** be present in a FHIR document.
 These requirements come from the IHE XDS metadata standard (sourcePatientInfo attribute) that requires for a Danish CPR-number (unique identifier), given and family name, birthdate and gender to be present.
-Therefore, this information has a minimum cardinality of 1.
+Therefore, this information has a cardinality of 1.

 If the document source lacks data for either the patient's given name or family name, the missing field(s) **MUST** be populated with `ADRESSEBESKYTTET`.
 This approach ensures that unavailable name components are replaced, as the absence of a given or family name often results from name and address protection (Da: Navne- og adressebeskyttelse).